Nata8/INSPiRE_BC/README.md

  - It divides residues within protein structure into two sets - interface and non interface.
 Output is a number of each set and its percentage.

  `remark.py` <br />
-  It searches for monomers from PDB structures based on information from REMARK 350.
+  - It searches for monomers from PDB structures based on information from REMARK 350.
     The input is the path to a single pdb file or to a directory with multiple pdb files.
 The result is a file with a binary classification - true/false.

  `csvparser.py` <br />
+  - The output of INSPiRE is a csv file with the residue and its classification on each line.
+Based on the information from the aforementioned csv file, this script determines the absolute and relative numbers of "N" and "I" in each protein structure.
+The result can be saved  to the selected directory in json format.

  `from_ent_to_pdb.py` <br />